Edward Stubbs

-Sir Reginald Edward Stubbs GCMG FZS JP (司徒拔; 13 October 1876 – 7 December 1947) was a British colonial governor, who was once the Governor of Hong Kong.
-He caused controversy while Governor of Ceylon over the Bracegirdle Incident.
+Sir Reginald Edward Stubbs GCMG FZS JP (司徒拔; 13 October 1876 – 7 December 1947) was a British colonial administrator who served as governor of four British territories during his career, including Hong Kong and Ceylon.

 Early life and education

 Reginald Edward Stubbs was born on 13 October 1876, the son of William Stubbs, a historian and bishop of Chester and Oxford, consecutively.
 He was educated at Radley and Corpus Christi College, Oxford.
 He obtained first class honours in Lit.
 Hum. in 1899.

 Early Colonial Services

 He entered Colonial Office in 1900 as a second-class clerk, eventually serving as acting first class clerk from 1907 to 1910, when he became a permanent 1st class clerk.
 In that same year, Stubbs was sent on a special mission to Malay Peninsula and Hong Kong.
 He was a member of West African Lands Committee in 1912, and became a colonial secretary of Ceylon in from 1913 to 1919.